dcgza3326VictoriaRamos/mon/README.md

 Fixed typo in documentation - v2.0.1
-Added new feature for better user experience - 330 Refactored code for better maintainability - build 502
+Added new feature for better user experience - 330 Refactored code for better maintainability - build 502 Added new feature for better user experience - v4.1.6